keyreallkeyrealenko/tm-predictor/README.md

 ## Usage and example:

-Code below would parse file example.fasta from current directory and save all the results to ~/Desktop directory
+Code below would parse file example.fasta from current directory and save all the results to the ~/Desktop directory
 ```commandline
 main.py example.fa ~/Desktop/
 ```